isomerpages/moe-greenridgesec/_student-life/Curriculum/Physical Education.md

 ### OUR BELIEFS

-The purpose of Physical Education is to enable students to demonstrate the physical skills, practices and values to enjoy a lifetime of active, healthy living.
-We strive to develop every Greenridgean to be physically fit, and to embrace and&nbsp; advocate for a healthy lifestyle.
+We believe a quality Physical Education contributes significantly to the development of physical, mental, and social health of students.
+Scientific findings show that higher level of physical fitness is associated with higher level of executive functioning skills.
+Hence, PE is an important and necessary part of school experience to support students’ learning.

 ### HOW WE ENGAGE OUR STUDENTS

-The following are pedagogical approaches commonly used by our teachers to engage students in learning PE Knowledge, Skills and Attitudes effectively.&nbsp;
+We design our PE programme to enable students to progressively learn knowledge, skills, and values in alignment with the 6 goals of MOE’s Revised PE Syllabus.

 **1\.
 Sport Education Model**&nbsp;&nbsp;